humanmade/altis-local-server/docs/README.md

 Once Docker is installed and running, you are ready to start the Local Server.
 Local Server uses the command line via the `composer` command.

 Navigate your shell to your project's directory.
 You should already have installed Altis by running `composer install` or `composer create-project` but if not, do so now.
+See [Creating A New Altis Project](https://www.altis-dxp.com/resources/docs/getting-started/#creating-a-new-altis-project)

 ## Starting the Local Server